-In February 2013, an accounting standard update was issued regarding the presentation of amounts reclassified out of accumulated other comprehensive income.
+As of January 2013, the Company adopted an accounting standard update regarding the presentation of amounts reclassified out of accumulated other comprehensive income.
 Under the update, the Company is required to present, either in a single note or parenthetically on the face of the financial statements, significant amounts reclassified out of accumulated other comprehensive income by the respective income statement line item (if the amount reclassified is required under U.S. GAAP to be reclassified to net income in its entirety in the reporting period).
 If a component is not required to be reclassified to net income in its entirety, the Company would instead cross-reference to other U.S. GAAP required disclosures that provide additional information about the amounts.
-This update is effective for the Company for annual and interim periods beginning January 1, 2013, and is applicable prospectively.
-The Company does not expect that this update will have a significant impact on its Consolidated Financial Statements.
+This update is applicable prospectively and resulted in the Company presenting, in a single note, significant reclassifications out of accumulated other comprehensive income (see Note 21).